FREQUENTLY ASKED QUESTIONS -2022

 How do teams work?

-How do the Suntrail Course & Subaru Duathlon Teams work?
+How does the Suntrail Course Teams work?

-How Long is the Buff Long Course?
+How Long is the Subaru Long Course?

-In the past, it's been between 93and 107km long and usually takes 8-12 hours to complete.
+In the past, it's been between 93and 107km long and usually takes 6-12 hours to complete.
 It can differ in distance every year because the organizers' ultimate goal is to build a unique, spectacular course, not necessarily to stick to a round number.
-If that's just too much racing, be sure to check out the equally spectacular, more achievable Suntrail Course (2-3h to complete) or do the Buff Long Course with a buddy or two by racing relay.
+If that's just too much racing, be sure to check out the equally spectacular, more achievable Suntrail Course (2-3h to complete) or do the Subaru Long Course with a buddy or two by racing relay.
 Or lend a helping hand by volunteering and get the best spectator seating in town... plus volunteer perks!
 There’s also the Summer House Park Kids Adventure Race, fun activities at the finish line in Wiarton's Bluewater Park, and lots of fun all around the Bruce Peninsula during race weekend.